National Digital Information Infrastructure and Preservation Program: Overview

-Congressional legislation

 The U.S. Congress has asked the Library of Congress to lead a collaborative project, called the National Digital Information Infrastructure and Preservation Program.
-In December 2000, Congress passed special legislation (Public Law 106-554) in recognition of the importance of preserving digital content for future generations, appropriating $100 million to the Library of Congress to lead this effort.
-(A government-wide rescission of .22 percent in late December 2000 reduced this special appropriation to $99.8 million.)
+In December 2000, Congress passed special legislation (Public Law 106-554) in recognition of the importance of preserving digital content for future generations, appropriating $100 million to the Library of Congress to lead this effort. ($75 million of which was slated for dollar for dollar cost matching) for the effort.
+Congress rescinded $47 million in unspent funds in 2007.
+In 2009, NDIIPP received about $6.5 million as a line item in the Library's annual budget appropriation.

 This effort falls within the Library Services mission, which includes providing access to and preserving information for the benefit of the United States and the World.
 This mission extends to materials in electronic formats as well.
 In addition, the Library is the home of the U.S. Copyright Office and is thus already engaged in issues relating to copyright in a digital environment.

 Participating organizations

 The National Digital Information Infrastructure and Preservation Program is a cooperative effort.

 The Library works closely with partners to assess considerations for shared responsibilities.
 Federal legislation calls for the Library to work jointly with the Secretary of Commerce, the director of the White House Office of Science and Technology Policy, and the National Archives and Records Administration.
-The legislation also directs the Library to seek the participation of "other federal, research and private libraries and institutions with expertise in the collection and maintenance of archives of digital materials," including the National Library of Medicine, the National Agricultural Library, the Research Libraries Group, the Online Computer Library Center, and the Council on Library and Information Resources.
+The legislation also directs the Library to seek the participation of "other federal, research and private libraries and institutions with expertise in the collection and maintenance of archives of digital materials," including the National Library of Medicine, the National Agricultural Library, the Research Libraries Group, the Online Computer Library Center, U.S. Government Printing Office (GPO), the Smithsonian, the National Park Service, and the Council on Library and Information Resources.

 The Library also works with the non-federal sector.
 The overall strategy is being executed in cooperation with the library, creative, publishing, technology, and copyright communities.
 In early 2001, the Library established a National Digital Strategy Advisory Board to help guide it through the planning process.
 This board is made up of experts from the technology, publishing, Internet, library, and intellectual-property communities, as well as government.

 The Library has also established a working group to look at ways that current copyright law can address how libraries and archives handle digital materials when preserving them and making them available to users.